-There can be several different ways to implement multipoint-to-point ABR flow control algorithms.
+There are several ways to implement multipoint-to-point ABR flow control algorithms.
 Each method offers a tradeoff in fairness, complexity, scalability, overhead and response time.
 Some of these issues are summarized next.
-Section 6 further discusses the design of multipoint algorithms.
+Section 7 further discusses the implementation of multipoint algorithms.